By: Sarah Barber, April 2020

-Per the DOB NOW Safety Manual, in order to file a FISP1, an owner must retain the services of a Qualified Exterior Wall Inspector (QEWI), such as a New York State Licensed Professional Engineer or Architect, to prepare and submit the necessary paperwork.
+Per the DOB NOW Safety Manual, in order to file a FISP1, an owner must retain the services of a Qualified Exterior Wall Inspector (QEWI), such as a New York State Licensed Professional Engineer or Architect who offers FISP inspection services, to prepare and submit the necessary paperwork.
 The retained QEWI is responsible for evaluating the safety of the premises and documenting the condition of the building and protective measures, including any installed sidewalk sheds, construction fencing, etc.

 The creation of an initial FISP1 extension request will generate a compliance filing number in DOB NOW Safety based on the property’s control number, filing cycle, and extension sequence number (e.g. Filing # F1-123456-8A-001).